NAIDOC Week NAIDOC Week

 The Salvation Army programs and partnerships

 The Salvation Army’s programs and partnerships identify and encourage community leaders, and work towards reconciliation and greater equality for Aboriginal and Torres Strait Islander peoples.
-Various programs include early intervention programs, youth justice programs, housing programs, sports programs, plus many others.
+Our programs include early intervention, youth justice, housing, sports and many more.

-Learn more by visiting our Aboriginal and Torres Strait Islander programs page
+Learn more by visiting The Salvation Army’s Aboriginal and Torres Strait Islander programs page

 Stories